 Full-Day Practical Session – 3D survey - sketching

-July 6: (Yerevan - Garni, Goght)
+July 6: (Yerevan )

 Morning session (Yerevan)

-Gayane Shagoyan (Yerevan State University): “Introduction to Anthropology and Heritage”
+Ruzanna Tsaturyan (Yerevan State University): “Introduction to Anthropology and Heritage”

 What is anthropology?
 Anthropology of monuments: relationships between monuments and communities.
 Fieldwork methodologies

 During this lecture, "Introduction to Anthropology and Heritage," students will explore how cultural anthropology provides insights essential for architects and heritage professionals.
 The first part of the lecture, "What is Anthropology?", will clarify the role of anthropology as a discipline that examines human cultures, practices, and values, offering deeper understandings of the social and symbolic dimensions of the built environment.
 We will discuss how anthropological approaches contribute to inclusive, culturally sensitive design and preservation practices by helping architects, managers, and other professionals interpret user experiences, social interactions, and diverse cultural meanings embedded within architectural spaces.